 Great Mother’s Day Movies - Part 2

 A woman doesn’t need to be a biological parent in order to become a mother.
 All that is required is love, sacrifice and commitment to those she cares for.
-Celebrate the great mother-figures in your life with these movies that depict this special bond.
+Celebrate Foster Care Awareness Month this May with these moviehat depict this special bond of mother-figures.

-Raising Helen A single, career girl is the last person anyone would pick as a mother---except for her older sister Lindsey.
+A single, career girl is the last person anyone would pick as a mother—-except for her older sister Lindsey.
 And that proves to be a big problem when Lindsey’s optimistic confidence combines with her untimely death and leaves Helen as the legal guardian of her three children.

 The Odd Life of Timothy Green